fbpx

 How Is the Legal Process Different When the Accident Happened on Government Property?

 The main difference in filing a CTCA claim vs. a private claim is that the statute of limitations (amount of time one has to file the claim after the injury) is much shorter.
-Premises liability claims on private property are typically 2 years, sometimes longer, while a CTCA claim requires one to make the claim no longer than 6 months after the accident occurred.
+Premises liability claims on private property are typically 2 years, though they can sometimes be longer.
+In contrast, a CTCA claim requires one to file the claim no later than 6 months after the accident occurred.

 After filing a CTCA claim, the government has 45 days to respond, in which they can reject the claim, accept the offer in full, or compromise with the plaintiff in the form of a settlement.
 They also have the option to reject the claim based on a violation of the time constraints for claims or for a lack of information included in the claim.